aamirazad/aamira.me/README.md

-# aamira.me
+# aamirazad.com

-This is the source code for my react personal website, [aamira.me](https://aamira.me).
-It is also how my shortened links work.
+This is the source code for my personal website, [aamirazad.com](https://aamirazad.com).
+This site also contains my redirect engine.